emacsmirror/bufferfile/README.md

 ## Customizations

-### Making bufferwizard use version control (VC), such as Git, when renaming or deleting files?
+### Making bufferfile use version control (VC), such as Git, when renaming or deleting files?

-To make *bufferwizard* use version control (VC) when renaming or deleting files, you can set the variable `bufferfile-use-vc` to `t`.
-This ensures that file operations within *bufferwizard* interact with the version control system, preserving history and tracking changes properly.
+To make *bufferfile* use version control (VC) when renaming or deleting files, you can set the variable `bufferfile-use-vc` to `t`.
+This ensures that file operations within *bufferfile* interact with the version control system, preserving history and tracking changes properly.

 ``` emacs-lisp
 (setq bufferfile-use-vc t)